sarmahdi/CalculatePI/ReadMe.txt

 In the project root directory
 $PROJECT_ROOT>mvn clean install

-This will also run the Junit text cases.
+This will also run the Junit test cases.

 Technical Design overview